 You will also most likely have to pay a transfer fee to get out of your lease.
 This can range from $50 to $500 depending on the lease and the company you lease from.

 Talk to CarCostCanada: If you want to get out of your lease early, we can help.
 CarCostCanada.com and LeaseBusters.com are partners, and we can help you get out of your car lease early so you can take advantage of all the new car deals found in your free dealer invoice price report.
-LeaseBusters.com has been assisting Canadian leasing customers get out of their vehicle lease since 1990.
-If you want more information regarding the process of getting out of your vehicle lease or are looking to get a no-charge professional evaluation, just CarCostCanada with with your contact information here and a LeaseBusters professional will contact you within one business day or less.
+LeaseBusters.com has been assisting Canadian leasing customers to get out of their vehicle lease since 1990.
+If you want more information regarding the process of getting out of your vehicle lease or are looking to get a no-charge professional evaluation, fill out a form with your contact information here and a LeaseBusters professional will contact you within one business day or less.